Frozenbabypeas/NPL-Disneyland_analysis/README.md

 You can grab the same data set <a href="https://www.kaggle.com/datasets/arushchillar/disneyland-reviews">here</a>.

 For simplicity, I focused on the spaCy and text.blob libraries.
-These libraries will help me idenitfy the words, tag then categorise them into thier sentiments.
-My mission here is to learn more about the customer and understanding the category of the review will help solve our problem statement.
+These libraries will help me identify the words, tag then categorise them into their sentiments.
+My mission here is to learn more about the customer and understanding the category of the review that will help solve our problem statement.

 # Problem statement: